run2bizdocs/documentation/en-us/docs/builder/advanced-options/process-integration-flow.md

     - A background color that will be displayed when the flow in this state;
     - The color of text that is displayed when the flow in this state;
     - Whether it is the initial state of the flow;
-    - The state of the flow instance, i.e. whether the workflow is open, closed, suspended, or canceled in this state.
+    - The state of the flow instance, i.e. whether the tracker is open, closed, suspended, or canceled in this state.

 4. To edit a state, select the state you want, click "Edit", make the necessary changes, and click "Update" to complete the edit.
 5. To remove a state, select the desired state, click "Remove", and confirm the deletion.